 - Large (9 beds +) can command income based valuations.

-2 – Get the HMO Documents in order, early.
+2 – Get the HMO Sales Documents in order early

-When buying an HMO, what gives potential buyers confidence to make an offer, is a full suite of documents relating to the HMO property, total clarity.
-In order to sell an HMO for maximum value get the following documents available and ready for potential buyers from the outset.
+When you sell an HMO, the thing that gives potential HMO buyers the confidence to make an offer, is a full suite of documents relating to the HMO property, total clarity.
+To sell an HMO for the maximum possible value, get the following documents available and ready for potential buyers from the outset.

 - HMO Floor Plan